Homemade Pizza Sauce (Ultimate Recipe You’ll Swear By!)

 What You Need for this Homemade Pizza Sauce Recipe

-Getting the right ingredients and tools is the first step in making an awesome Red Sauce for Pizza.
+Getting the right ingredients and tools is the first step in making an awesome homemade pizza sauce.
 Below, we break down what you’ll need into easy-to-follow sections.

-For a tasty and foolproof red sauce, the ingredients really matter.
+For a tasty and foolproof pizza sauce, the ingredients really matter.

 • Tomatoes: The base of the sauce.
 Use high-quality canned or fresh tomatoes for the best results.
 I like San Marzano tomatoes the best for canned options.
 You can use whole, diced or crushed tomatoes.
 You have the option to puree the sauce later if you like.